PhilipMugglestone/btp-cap-rag-ai-workshop/docs/hands-on/01-LoginToBTPCockpit.md

 ## Steps

 1. Launch the SAP BTP Cockpit by clicking on the following link [SAP BTP Cockpit](https://amer.cockpit.btp.cloud.sap/cockpit/?idp=freworkshop.accounts.ondemand.com).
+Open in a new tab to keep the hands-on steps visible.

 2. Enter your assigned username and password then press **Continue**.